 Our commitment to our patients

-How we ensure quality of care and safety for our patients, along with respecting privacy and rights.
+How we ensure quality of care and safety for our patients while respecting privacy and rights.

 On this page

-Providing safe, effective and efficient health services is a top priority for us.
+Providing safe, effective and efficient health services is our top priority.

-We consistently contribute to national programmes focussed on improving the quality and safety of our services, an example is Falls Prevention.
+We consistently contribute to national programmes focussed on improving the quality and safety of our services - for example, fall prevention.

-While New Zealand has an excellent health care system providing safe and efficient care to the vast majority of people, adverse health events can still occur.
+Although New Zealand has an excellent health care system that provides safe and efficient care to the vast majority of people, adverse health events can still occur.

 An adverse event is an event with negative reactions or results that are unintended, unexpected or unplanned (often referred to as 'incidents' or 'reportable events').
-In practice this is most often understood as an event which results in harm to a patient.
-Each year, DHBs and other health providers report these events to the Health Quality & Safety Commission.
+In practice, this is usually understood to be an event which results in harm to a patient.
+Each year, we and other health providers report these events to the Health Quality & Safety Commission.

 Quality of care

-When you use a health or disability service you have rights.
-The rights are called the Code of Health and Disability Services Consumers' Rights or "the Code".
+When you use a health or disability service, you have certain rights.
+These rights are described in the Code of Health and Disability Services Consumers' Rights or "the Code".

-- The right to have good care and support that fits your needs.
+- have good care and support that fits your needs

-- The right to be told things in a way that you understand.
+- be told things in a way you understand

-- The right to be told everything you need to know about your care and support.
+- be told everything you need to know about your care and support

-- The right to make choices about your care and support.
+- make choices about your care and support

-- The right to decide if you want to be part of training, teaching or research.
+- decide if you want to be part of training, teaching or research

 Send us feedback

-Your feedback also helps us improve the quality and safety of our health services.
+Your feedback helps us improve the quality and safety of our health services.

-You can provide your feedback in several ways as follows:
+You can provide your feedback in several ways:

-- For easy feedback please use our patient care feedback form.
-A hard copy of this feedback form can be found within our hospitals.
-If you want one, just ask a staff member.
+- To provide feedback easily, use our patient care feedback form.
+A printed copy can be found in our hospitals - just ask a staff member.

-- While in hospital you can talk about issues with a staff member or ask to speak to the unit manager.
-You can also ask to speak with one of our Quality and Patient Safety Coordinators, they are available during office hours to discuss any issues with patients and staff.
+- While in hospital you can talk about issues with staff or ask to speak to the unit manager.
+You can also ask to speak with one of our quality and patient safety coordinators, who are available during office hours to discuss any issues with patients and staff.

-- If you require independent support to assist you, free services are available from:
+- If you require independent support, free services are available from: